heiloworodl/StepMotor4windings/README.md

 # StepMotor4windings
 Cool code class for driving 4 windings (pins) stepper motors.
 Well suitable for 28BYJ-48 + ULN2003 motor/driver.
 All three stepping methods: Wave, Full Step, Half Step.
-Sync/async operation.
+Synchronous or step-if-ready operation.
 Powering off the motor.
 Protection against too short duration between steps.

 The class uses static arrays of functions to switch between the phases of step motor.
 So in order to switch to the next (or previous) phase the class doesn't perform a number of if-else statements nor check the conditions in a switch statement but simply increments (or decrements) the index of the function in the array.